 Certain files and file types can be globally excluded from a backup without having to modify the file selection by unchecking each individual file/folder.
 These exclusions can be added either by file type or by using regular expressions (regex).
 This tutorial explains how to configure your backup using both file type and regular expression exclusions.

-For example, suppose Set A and Set B back up to an external hard drive destination.
+Example: Set A and Set B back up to an external hard drive destination.
 Set A has an exclusion indicating that files ending in .mp3 shouldn't back up.
-Even though you haven't specified this exclusion for Set B, MP3s from this set will not back up to the external hard drive.
+Even though the exclusion isn't specified for Set B, MP3s from this set will not back up to the external hard drive.

 Since many of the files below can be easily re-downloaded or installed, you can exclude them all together.
 This may decrease the initial upload duration.